ResMail (Resident Mail Services )

 What if I plan to move off campus?

 Before you formally check out of a residence hall, update your new address on your myNortheastern portal.
 You should also fill out a change of address form at the local post office as well as notify you family, friends, and business contacts (bills, magazine subscriptions, etc.) of your new address as soon as possible.
 If you are moving back home for the summer or perhaps just a semester for co-op, please verify your home or forwarding address on the portal and the Registrar at least a week before leaving campus.
 If the university lists your current on-campus address as your home address, you must change it on the myNortheastern portal and the Registrar or your mail will be returned to sender.
 However, we urge you to verify your home address with the Registrar before leaving campus.

 Will my mail be forwarded when I move off campus?

 Yes.
 ResMail has a computerized forwarding address system that enables us to forward your mail for up to nine months after you withdraw from university housing.
 Other automated systems can determine your housing status and help our staff decide how to handle your mail, whether you are currently living on campus; no longer in university housing but have given us a new forwarding address; or no longer in university housing, but have left your home address as a forwarding address.
-This is why it is very important to confirm your change of address with ResMail, the Registrar, your local post office, family, friends, and business contacts each time you move.
+This is why it is very important to confirm your change of address on myNortheastern portal, the Registrar, your local post office, family, friends, and business contacts each time you move.